LIST: Stores closed on Thanksgiving Day in Springfield

-(WJW) — Attention shoppers: many retailers have announced that their doors will be closed on Thanksgiving this year.
+(WJW) — Attention shoppers: Many retailers in Springfield have announced that their doors will be closed on Thanksgiving this year.

 KOLR10 has compiled a list of stores that will be closed for the holiday.